Neo23x0/yarGen/README.md

 The main principle is the creation of yara rules from strings found in malware files while removing all strings that also appear in goodware files.

+Since version 0.15.0 yarGen supports opcode string elements extracted from the .text sections of PE files.
+During database creation it splits the .text sections with the regex [\x00]{3,} and takes the first 16 bytes of each part to build an opcode database from goodware PE files.
+During rule creation on sample files it compares the goodware opcodes with the opcodes extracted from the malware samples and removes all opcodes that also appear in the goodware database. (there is no further magic in it yet - no XOR loop detection etc.)

 Since version 0.14.0 it uses naive-bayes-classifier by Mustafa Atik and Nejdet Yucesoy in order to classify the string and detect useful words instead of compression/encryption garbage.